openstack-k8s-operators/edpm-ansible/docs/source/contributing_roles.rst

 Finally add a role documentation file at `docs/source/roles/role-${NEWROLENAME}.rst`.
-This file will need to contain a title, a literal include of the defaults yaml and a literal include of the molecule playbook, or playbooks, used to test the role, which is noted as an "example" playbook.
+This file will need to contain a title and an include directive of the automatically generated documentation stub at the `../collections/osp/edpm/edpm_<NEWROLENAME>_role.rst` path.

+Optionally you can write further information about role operation.
+Including section of examples and molecule tests.

 Local testing of new roles
 ~~~~~~~~~~~~~~~~~~~~~~~~~~